kimquats/classwork/homework/week1/assignment.md

     05: MOV 13 12
     06: JNZ 10 02
     07: OUT 11
-    10: 6
+    10: 0
-    11:
+    11: 5
-    12:
+    12: 8
-    13:
+    13: 13
     14:
     15:
     16:
     17:

 What does this output?
+13

 In general, what will this program output, given any input in slot 10?
+The number at [10]+2 in the Fibonacci sequence

 ## 4. Reading